 - show consideration, patience and support

-- reassure the employee as they may feel anxious or concerned
+- reassure you if you feel anxious or concerned

-- give full and fair consideration to all suggestions
+- give full and fair consideration to your suggestions

 Access to Work